nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Just Jason at this point.
 I have all kinds of questions.
 He rolled so high yeah.
 Because he rolled so high on his perception check, he, you know, he got the opportunity to do this.
 So okay.

+---

+### Session Play - Part 7

 So going by what you have here.
 Okay.
 What you've seen with how these dwarves were beaut were brutalized.
 What was pointed out to you from Hurgan with, like, these jute with these, like, large footprints.
 And, and the stories that you've heard, the ancient stories that you've heard.

 There's something out of a legend that is that is, that is the only explanation as to what happened here.
 And you all and it almost seems crazy because these creatures have been extinct for over a thousand years.
 But the only explanation is that the is that this town was attacked by giants.
 They've been extinct for a thousand years.
 Right.

-The dwarven the the pre the Iron Hold had a had a had a, had what was referred to as the Giant Wars.
+The dwarven the the pre the Ironhold had a had a had a, had what was referred to as the Giant Wars.
 And in that time, as anybody who grew up in Ironhold knows, during that time, the giants were a very brutal and and, desperate race.
 The giant tribes looked to, take over the dwarven territory, but the dwarves fought hard and were able to not only push the giants back, but because of the brutality of the giants and their relentless assaults, the only answer that the dwarves had had to come to was destroying the entire, destroying the entire race.
 Because if they didn't they would just keep coming back.
 And that was what you were taught.

 So according to you, giants no longer exist.
 But what you're looking at right now looks like you may have been mistaken.
 Looks like you'd be like we've been mistaken.
 Could these be the stone giants?
 K.